zapier/visual-builder/docs/_embed/quick-account-creation.md

 1. Retrieve your integration's name from the "title" field returned from the [`/apps` endpoint](https://platform.zapier.com/embed/partner-api#get-v1apps).
 2. Redirect users to the URL below:
 `https://zapier.com/partner/acknowledgment?sign-up-last-name=<sign-up-last-name>&next=%2Fapp%2Fdashboard&type=quac&name=<Partner Name>&sign-up-first-name=<sign-up=first-name>&sign-up-email=<sign-up-email>`
-3. Replace the following placeholders from the query parameter, using the "title" value from step 1 for the "name" parameter:
+3. Replace the following query parameter placeholders in the URL, using the "title" value from step 1 for the "name" parameter:
 - sign-up-first-name=<sign-up-first-name>
 - sign-up-last-name=<sign-up-last-name>
 - sign-up-email=<sign-up-email>